 Why Product Videos Connect So Well With Customers

-Recently we worked with our client, Samson Rope, to build momentum as they moved their product line into a new market segment.
+A while back we worked with our client, Samson Rope, to build momentum as they moved their product line into a new market segment.
 By all quantitative measurements, Samson’s product features, benefits, customer service and distribution channels were superior to their competition.
 They also had significant experience bringing products to market.
 After a couple of years, though, they were still just scratching the surface of potential sales in their new market.

 As we surveyed their potential customers, current sales strategy and competition, we quickly realized something quite unexpected; their potential customers did not “trust” the product after only viewing the printed sales materials and talking with their sales team.
 The company “promise” about the product was perceived as “too good to be true” and therefore couldn’t possibly be real.